bjornbytes/lovr-docs/guides/Getting_Started_(Quest).md

 <pre><code>adb shell am start -S org.lovr.app/org.lovr.app.Activity
 </code></pre>

+- You can call `lovr.filesystem.watch` to start watching files in the `sdcard` folder, automatically restarting when new files are pushed.
 - If you need to use `print` in Lua for debug messages, you can see those in a terminal by running `adb logcat -s LOVR`.